University of Reading cookie policy

 Teaching

-• Techniques in Geography and Environmental Science
+• GV3GED: Geography and Environmental Science Dissertations

 Background

 Mike has a BSc (Hons) in Physical Geography, and an MSc in Geoarchaeology both from the University of Reading.
 For his PhD, Mike examined the relationship between environmental change and human activities at the dryland-wetland interface across the Late Glacial – Holocene boundary in Southeast England.
 This resulted in a clearer picture of vegetation development in the region, and a range of recommendations on wetland and mire management from a palaeoenvironmental perspective.
+Since then, Mike has developed his teaching and research skills through positions at the University of Reading, taking a particular interest in the pedagogy of fieldwork skills and the Quaternary History of Britain and Europe.

 He is a Fellow of the Royal Geographic Society, and a member of the British Cartographic Association.